 (1) In this regulation —

-“commencement day” means the day on which the State Administrative Tribunal (Conferral of Jurisdiction) Amendment and Repeal Act 2004 Part 2 Division 114 comes into operation;
+commencement day means the day on which the State Administrative Tribunal (Conferral of Jurisdiction) Amendment and Repeal Act 2004 Part 2 Division 114 comes into operation;

-“Corporation” has the meaning given to that term in the RWI Act section 2(1);
+Corporation has the meaning given to that term in the RWI Act section 2(1);

-“the RWI Act” means the Rights in Water and Irrigation Act 1914.
+the RWI Act means the Rights in Water and Irrigation Act 1914.

 (2) If a local by-law made under the RWI Act section 26M(g) makes provision for an appeal against decisions relating to applications made and licences granted under the local by-law, that local by-law is to be taken to give a right on or after the commencement day to apply to the State Administrative Tribunal for a review of that decision.